Amended October 14, 2011

 Section 1.
 Central Office

-The Central Office of the Society shall be located in the County of Los Angeles, State of California.
+The Central Office of the Society shall be located in the District of Columbia.
 The Central Office shall administer any Society business and perform any other services charged to it by the Executive Council.

 The Central Office shall be managed by the Executive Director.